VernonGrant/gnu-c-language-manual/markdown/Pointer-Arithmetic.md

 to declare it is to use the typedef name `ptrdiff_t` defined in the file `stddef.h`.

-This definition of pointer subtraction is consistent with pointer-integer addition, in that `(p3 - p1) + p1` equals `p3`, as in ordinary algebra.
+C defines pointer subtraction to be consistent with pointer-integer addition, so that `(p3 - p1) + p1` equals `p3`, as in ordinary algebra.
+Pointer subtraction works by subtracting `p1`'s numeric value from `p3`'s, and dividing by target object size.
+The two pointer arguments should point into the same array.

 In standard C, addition and subtraction are not allowed on `void *`, since the target type's size is not defined in that case.
 Likewise, they are not allowed on pointers to function types.
-However, these operations work in GNU C, and the "size of the target type" is taken as 1.
+However, these operations work in GNU C, and the "size of the target type" is taken as 1 byte.

 ------------------------------------------------------------------------